-This simple activity provides a fun way to use mason jars to introduce a musical scale.
+Introduce a musical scale in a fun activity with mason jars.
 Kids can explore the different sounds made by tapping on jars filled with water.
 Enjoy music with preschoolers in this hands-on activity that provides sensory and fine motor experiences.

 This post contains affiliate links.
 See our full disclosure.

-Kids engage in musical activities in many ways: dancing and singing to music; playing musical instruments; mimicking familiar lyrics in pretend play.
+You might catch the kids engaging in musical activities in daily play without any prompting: dancing to a favorite song; marching with musical instruments; mimicking familiar lyrics in pretend play.

 Musical activities provide opportunities for kids to play and learn using their all their senses, while supporting the development of cognitive skills.